 When a new client calls a business phone number and doesn’t receive a response, Grasshopper automatically sends them a customized message letting them know that the call was received.
 Users can include a link to allow customers to select their own callback time within the business text, or send any other business information of their choosing.

-Note that, as of this writing, the instant response feature is not available for use with existing customers.
-Additionally, business SMS messaging is available only in the United States and Canada.
+Note that, as of this writing, business SMS messaging is available only in the United States and Canada.

 Grasshopper has both automated attendant and live virtual receptionist services.